Documentation Home

 • If the input table has a primary key, the output table will have the same primary key.

-• If the input table does not have a primary key, the output table will have a new primary key named _id that auto increments.
+• If the input table does not have a primary key, the output table will have a new primary key column that auto increments.

-As of MySQL 8.0.32, the returned table also includes the ml_results column which contains the prediction results and the data.
-MySQL 8.1.0 includes support for text data types.
+The returned table includes the ml_results column which contains the prediction results and the data.
 The combination of results and data must be less than 65,532 characters.

 ML_PREDICT_TABLE Syntax